The 3 Most Common Reasons For Divorce — And How To Fix Them

 2. You're having little to no intimacy

 If you want to get the intimacy back in your marriage, you need to get the love back into your love life.
 It's that simple.
 That's what best friends in a healthy marriage do.
-Recent research shows that emotional intimacy is the key to physical fulfillment for women.
+Research shows that emotional intimacy is the key to physical fulfillment for women.
 Researchers behind the study conducted at Pennsylvania State University found that "love made intimacy physically more pleasurable" for women, and that those "who loved their partners also said they felt less inhibited and more willing to explore their intimacy."

-The majority of older women participating said that this connection between love and being intimate continued to be true throughout the course of their lives.
+The majority of older women participating said that this connection between love and being intimate continued to be true throughout their lives.
 For the women I interviewed," said lead researcher Dr. Beth Montemurro, "they seemed to say you need love in intimacy and you need intimacy in marriage.”
 What's the message for the vast majority of couples having relationship problems?
 Fix your emotional connection and you'll fix your intimate connection.

 RELATED: The #1 Predictor Of Divorce, According To 7 Experts